tomdstanton/bart/README.md

 **Bugs / issues / development:**
 * Currently only works on paired-end reads.
 Support for single-end and long reads is coming.
+* bart guesses the read pairs of input files based on the filename and suffix.
+Try to make sure the paired end read files have the same sample name.

 **References:**
 * [Philip T.L.C.
 Clausen, Frank M. Aarestrup & Ole Lund, "Rapid and precise alignment